sragli/kruskal_wallis/README.md

 # KruskalWallis

-Kruskal-Wallis test with Dunn's post-hoc test and Holm correction for multiple comparisons.
+Kruskal-Wallis test with post-hoc tests for multiple comparisons.

 * Kruskal-Wallis Test - A non-parametric test to determine if there are statistically significant differences between groups
-* Dunn's Post-Hoc Test - Pairwise comparisons to identify which specific groups differ
+* Dunn's Post-Hoc Test - Pairwise comparisons to identify which specific groups differ.
+Uses z-statistic (normal distribution) - more conservative, fewer assumptions
 * Holm Correction - Adjusts p-values to control for multiple comparisons
+* Conover Test - Pairwise comparisons to identify which specific groups differ.
+Uses t-statistic (t-distribution) - more powerful when distributions have similar shapes, similar to Tukey's HSD for ANOVA.
+It is generally preferred when you have similar distribution shapes across groups, while Dunn's test is more robust when distributions differ in shape

 ## Installation